panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-09-25-PMC/2019-09-25-PMC_Summary.md

 Rudolf noted this, as it is likely to be an item in the Executive Board meeting during the Annual Conference.

   **WP2 Data Policy and Stewardship**: Andy was absent.
 Jordi reported that Andy met today (25/09/2019) our Project Officer (PO).
-Andy discovered that René worked on ID11 twenty years ago and that he understands synchrotron + neutron world well.
-This should be to our advantage as he will be albe to help us more to achieve our objectives.
-Rudolf pointed out that he is also PO for a EU-funded project for the ESRF called Streamline and wondered who is the PO for ExPaNDS.
-Jordi will ask Knut/Patrick and confirm this.
+Andy discovered that he worked at the ESRF twenty years ago and that he understands synchrotron + neutron world well.
+This should be to our advantage as he will be able to help us more to achieve our objectives.
 Jordi also explained that Andy is waiting for feedback on lessons learned by ILL (EuXFEL and ELI provided input last week - thanks!)

   **WP3 Data Catalog Services**: Tobias was absent.
 Petra was absent too but she had shared some notes: Financial report was shared with Jordi, WP3 is working on some more internal milestones.

-  **WP4 Data Analysis Services**: Hans explained that teh questionnaire is out, the ExPaNDS meeting was usueful and he is working on the portal architecture.
+  **WP4 Data Analysis Services**: Hans explained that the questionnaire is out, the ExPaNDS meeting was useful and he is working on the portal architecture.
 WP5 wants to focus on datasets for which apps exists.
-He also helped with the paper for ICALEPS and organising a Jupyter conference.
-A joint ExPaNDS-PaNOSC WP4 meeting in Humburg is also being planned for next year.
+He also helped with the paper for ICALEPCS and organising a Jupyter conference.
+A joint ExPaNDS-PaNOSC WP4 meeting in Hamburg is also being planned for next year.

   **WP5 Virtual Neutron and X-ray Laboratory**: Juncheng reported work in three different areas:
 1. D5.1 drafting simulation data standard and working on molecular dinamics simulations.
 People on ESS are working on neutron ray-tracing.
 He expects a draft to be completed end of October
 2. Collaboration for open PMP? ongoing  **I dind't catch this acronym, sorry, can someone correct it please?**
-3. Contacts with WP4 to do something together asthere are similarities (e.g. compare simulation with real experiment data) The attendees also briefly discussed that there should be some form of collaboration between WP8 and WP5, as training should be offered on the simulation software/services.
+3. Contacts with WP4 to do something together as there are similarities (e.g. compare simulation with real experiment data) The attendees also briefly discussed that there should be some form of collaboration between WP8 and WP5, as training should be offered on the simulation software/services.

   **WP6 EOSC Integration**: Jean-Francois was absent.
-Jamie reported athat AAI has been taken up by Géant, a site is ste up and that there will be a pilot at the end of this week.
+Jamie reported athat AAI has been taken up by Géant, a site is set up and that there will be a pilot at the end of this week.
 Rudolf said that this was great news and a very good progress. **Couldn't hear Jamie very well, can you please EXPAND THIS please?**
 Jamie posted the minutes of a meeting in Confluence and Jordi asked him to add a link in GitHub towards that information.